biplobmanna/self_education_cs/README.md

 Education refers to not learning but discovery, self-discovery.
 To not only know, but to understand.
 That's what it means to be truly educated.

+This is my pursue of a CS Engineering course despite having a valid CS degree for various reasons, some of which are:

+1. Refresher of all the things learnt in college
+2. Spend time to fill in the gaps in knowledge on topics I skipped out on
+3. Spend time to delve deeper into topics of interest
+4. Be more knowledgeable in CS than I currently am
+5. Cultivate learning as a skill and a way of life

 ## Resource Links

 1. [Computer science curriculum with a focus on the lower level.](https://github.com/m0r4a/awesome-MIT-OCW)